mdn/content/files/en-us/web/css/var/index.md

 {{EmbedLiveSample("Using a custom property before it is set")}}

-The background color of the HTML body will be pink.
+In this example, the custom property `--main-bg-color` has been set on the `:root` selector, which has a global scope.
+So, even though the custom property is set later, the background color of the HTML body will be pink.

 ### Using a custom property set in another file